 Use a free ticket printable to create a really authentic-looking set of season tickets to a fake event, complete with seat numbers and barcode.
 Then, hide the words, “Not good for anything,” somewhere in the fine print.

 Another option is to create a fake set of plane tickets and add, “Round trip ticket to nowhere,” in the fine print.
-There are lots of variations on this idea that could work, so have some fun with it, and tailor it to the person you're giving it to.
+There are lots of variations on this idea that could work, so have some fun with it, and tailor it to the guests at the party.

 12 of 14